lucian-rus/covid-scraper/README.md

     * *maybe a GUI*

-**note**: the specific webpage that is being parsed by this application can be found [here](https://www.worldometers.info/coronavirus/). *This project is currently work in progress.*
+**note**: the specific webpage that is being parsed by this application can be found [here](https://www.worldometers.info/coronavirus/). *This project is currently work in progress.*\
+**note**: this is my first fully-fledged project written in Python, so updates may not come as often as I'd want to since I'm learning the language while working on it